 |Subscribe | What is RSS|

 Summer has arrived on the Outer Cape!
 Visitors are coming to Cape Cod National Seashore to enjoy its abundant recreational opportunities, and for rest and rejuvenation.
-For locals, summer often means company, cookouts, and playing “tourist” with family and friends.
+For local residents, summer often means company, cookouts, and playing “tourist” with family and friends.

-Cape Cod National Seashore Superintendent George Price reminds visitors and residents that we share the national seashore with native wildlife.
+Cape Cod National Seashore Acting Superintendent Kathy Tevyaw reminds visitors and residents that we share the national seashore with native wildlife.
 Recently, Cape Cod's great white sharks and gray seals have gained local and national attention.
 Both species existed long before Cape Cod was settled or became a popular destination, and in recent years their numbers have increased.
 Sharks have existed for more than 400 million years.
 As top predators, sharks are critical for maintaining a healthy and balanced marine ecosystem.

 Seals are the major prey species for the great white shark, and as the seal population increases, the great white sharks have become more numerous.
 In recent years there have been confirmed reports of great white sharks feeding on seals close to shore, as well as great white shark sightings from spotter planes flying along the Outer Cape and near swimming beaches.
 While it is rare for a great white shark to bite a human, it did occur in Truro in 2012.